 Emotional dependency, Jovanovic notes, is a different beast entirely.
 In that case, the need for emotional closeness is constant, extreme, and can only be soothed by your partner.
 At its worst, your spouse’s own emotional expression becomes more and more restricted.

 “Their partner is then not allowed to be angry at them, to withdraw, to spend time with someone else, to have their own thoughts and feelings – because everything that they might do feels like an unbearable rejection,” says Jovanovic.
 “When you depend on somebody, it feels like you have all your eggs in one basket.”
 As such, she notes, you begin to spend all your time looking for warning signs that those eggs are in danger.

-What to Do if You’re Too Emotional Dependent on Your Spouse
+What to Do If You’re Emotionally Dependent on Your Wife

 If you feel this applies to you, you’re far from alone.
 Insofar as old notions of masculinity can still affect a husband’s ability to effectively communicate and set boundaries, it’s a pretty common problem, and there’s a lot you can do about it.

 The secret to addressing these problems can hardly be called a secret at all — it is couched in the same skills and priorities that make for any healthy relationship: honesty and communication.
 As it relates to emotional dependency, however, the person you need to be most honest with is yourself.
 The more self-reflection you’re able to do, the more you’ll be able to verbalize your specific needs — what you expect from your partner that you feel you’re not getting — and the more you’ll be able to discern which ones are more and less reasonable.